 Chef Tahneyia Williams prepares a multi-course, Asian-inspired dinner at the Pelham home of hosts Natasha Larimer and Eric Carbone.
 Give your tastebuds a tour of the Far East with small plates of sushi, rolls, and wraps, to be followed by a fish main course and assorted desserts.
 Pescatarian-friendly.

-Taste the fabulous flavors of Northern Africa prepared by Chef Graham Fuller at the home of Greta and Alan Greenberger.
+Taste the fabulous flavors of Northern Africa.
+Tracey Wolfson of Bacchus Catering sends her Executive Chef, Graham Fuller to the home of Greta and Alan Greenberger.
 Dinner begins with typical Moroccan salads such as charred eggplant spread, lamb merguez with chickpeas and grilled kefta, to name a few.
 Your dinner continues with Moroccan chicken cooked with preserved lemons and olives, green beans and of course, couscous!
 Save room for a delicious lavender almond roulade with blackberries.

 Volo per L’Italia